rsvinekar/GoogleAnalytics_caseStudy/CaseStudy1.md

 ```

     ## Saving 7 x 5 in image
-    ## Don't know how to automatically pick scale for object of type <difftime>.
-    ## Defaulting to continuous.
     ## `geom_smooth()` using method = 'loess' and formula = 'y ~ x'

 ![](gg_weekly_sum.png)